awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

 ## External Attributes<a name="external-attributes"></a>

 External attributes are returned as key\-value pairs from the most recent invocation of an **Invoke AWS Lambda function** block\.
 External attributes are overwritten with each invocation of the Lambda function\.
 You can access external attributes in contact flows via $\.External\.AttributeName\.
-For more information about using attributes in Lambda functions, see [Granting Amazon Connect Access to AWS Lambda Functions](http://docs.aws.amazon.com//connect-lambda-functions.html)\.
+For more information about using attributes in Lambda functions, see [Using AWS Lambda Functions with Amazon Connect](http://docs.aws.amazon.com/connect/latest/adminguide/connect-lambda-functions.html)\.

 These attributes are not included in CTRs, not passed to the next Lambda invocation, and not passed to the CCP for screenpop information\.
 However, they can be passed as Lambda function inputs on an **Invoke AWS Lambda function** block, or copied to user\-defined attributes via the **Set contact attributes** block\.
 When used in **Set contact attributes** blocks, the attributes that are copied are included in CTRs, and can be used in the CCP\.